nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 #### Warning
 > SmartGit will submit the contents of the staged diff as part of a prompt to the configured Large Language Model (LLM) in order to obtain AI-generated output.
+>
 > It is recommended that you determine the level of trust and confidentiality applicable to your repository,
 >  before deciding whether to use SmartGit's AI features on a repository.
+>
-> This may depending on whether the LLM is self-hosted or cloud-hosted, what security and privacy guarantees are provided by the LLM service,
+> This may depend on whether the LLM is self-hosted or cloud-hosted, what security and privacy guarantees are provided by the LLM service,
 > and whether your repository is private is open-source.
+>
 > As a result, SmartGit's AI commenting feature is disabled by default.

 ## Selecting between AI Models